 An open aperture was used to blur out the foreground

-Keep in mind that how blurry elements become will depend on where you focus (foreground, middle, background), how close the foreground element is to your lens and what focal length you use (wide-angle vs. zoom).
+Keep in mind that how blurry elements become depends on where you focus (foreground, middle, background), how close the foreground element is to your lens, and what focal length you use (wide-angle vs. zoom).

 What is a Narrow Aperture and When Should You Use It?

-A narrow aperture is the opposite of an open aperture.
-That means we’re looking at a higher f/stop number such as f/22.
+A narrow aperture is the opposite of an open aperture, which means we’re looking at a higher f/stop number, such as f/22.

 Well, despite more of the image being in focus, the actual sharpness isn’t as good.
 That means that both the foreground and background are in focus but it’s less sharp than desired.